 Why you would ever use a bell instead of just saying, speaking, or shouting is beyond me.
 And let’s face it, it’s not like anyone ever takes any notice of the guy ringing his bell anyway.
 Could you imagine the response you’d get in New York trying that?
 And yet having a bell is mandatory there; go figure.

-But while there are no whistles, it will probably come with a pannier and some mud flaps on it already, so your pants will at least look the same as when you left your home, and not some pastiche brown lined pastiche homage to the 1970s when you show up to the office.
+But while there are no whistles, it will probably come with a pannier and some mud flaps on it already.

 Assuming you’ve decided on a hybrid bike, which you should have done by now by the way, because everyone should own one regardless of where they want to cycle, the next thing to be considered is tires.